Checking In & Out of Mexico By Boat

 CHECKING IN & OUT OF MEXICO BY BOAT – GET ONLINE FMM!

-Americans do not need a “visa” to visit Mexico, however, (when visiting beyond the border towns) each must have a visitor entry permit that provides for a single entry up to 180 days.
-Mexican Immigration Law no longer calls this a tourist entry or FMT (Forma Migratoria de Turista).
-This entry permit is now called FMM (Forma Migratoria Multiple or Multiple Migratory Form) and is issued mainly to Americans and Canadians, who fall under the category FMM (Visitante Sin Permiso para Realizar Actividades Remuneradas) or FMM Visitor without permission to undertake remunerative activities.
-FMM is issued to US/Canadian tourists, whether arriving by car, boat or plane (your airline/cruise-ship ticket price to any Mexican destination will also include this FMM fee).
-If arriving by private boat, the application for and pre-payment of the FMM can now be performed online, using the following link to the appropriate section of the Mexican Immigration web page: http://www.inm.gob.mx/index.php/page/Pesca_Deportiva_Turismo_Nautico – select the line at bottom of page that takes you to the official bank payment page (Banjército) for payment application, or use this link: https://www.banjercito.com.mx/registroEmbarques/
+Americans still do NOT need a “visa” to visit Mexico, however, today as visitors beyond the border towns, each must have a visitor entry permit that legally allows for a single entry up to 180 days.
+This entry permit is called FMM (Forma Migratoria Multiple or Multiple Migratory Form) and is issued mainly to Americans and Canadians, who fall under the category FMM (Visitante Sin Permiso para Realizar Actividades Remuneradas) or FMM Visitor without permission to undertake remunerative activities.
+FMM is issued to US/Canadian tourists, whether arriving by car, boat or plane (your airline/cruise-ship ticket price to any Mexican destination will also include this FMM fee for you to be in Mexico legally.)
+If arriving by private boat, the application for and pre-payment of the FMM can now be performed online, using the following link to the appropriate section of the Mexican Immigration web page: https://www.gob.mx/inm/acciones-y-programas/ven-a-mexico-practica-pesca-deportiva-y-disfruta-del-turismo-nautico/ and select the line within that page that takes you to the FMM application and payment page, or use this link: https://www.inm.gob.mx/spublic/portal/inmex.html.

 Pre-payment of the FMM visitor form was initially intended to get the immigration payment from the U.S. sport-fishing fleet from San Diego that entered Mexican waters to fish and did not land at any Mexican port.
 This was expanded to include the private yachts and sailboats entering Mexico with the intent to make the clearance into Mexico ports easier, and truthfully, even faster.
 The Mexican government recommends that everyone pre-pay online, but it is not mandatory to do so prior to arrival at a Mexican port, especially if you plan to arrive in Ensenada to clear-in as you enter Mexico from the north.
-Yet consider using the Banjército site to pre-pay this fee, it’s simple to navigate and allows users to make the current $638 MXN peso/person payment with a credit card.
-(2022 value: $638 MXP = $28.00 – $32.00 USD.)
+Yet consider using the Banjército website to pre-pay this fee, it’s simple to navigate and allows users to make the current $687 MXP peso/person payment with a credit card.
+(Sept 2023 USD conversion with current exchange rate of 0.057: $687 MXP = $40 USD.)
+You are half-way to securing your FMM when you hold the paid receipt of the FMM fee.

-Note here that Cruisers must make their first arrival point in Mexico at a port or marina with immigration services and complete the FMM.
-Ensenada is highly recommended for this entry in southbound travel, as the FMM then permits you to stop along the Baja coast, (which you officially cannot do until you check-in with immigration!
-The next entry with immigration services after Ensenada is Cabo San Lucas.)
-Sometimes lucky folks will visit Isla Cedros when there is often an immigration official on hand for check-in, but by reports this courtesy is generally made ready or commercial vessels and is not always extended to private yachts.
-If turned down here, then you must go back to Ensenada or proceed directly to Cabo.
+The next entry with immigration services after Ensenada is Cabo San Lucas!
+Sometimes lucky folks will visit Isla Cedros when there is sometimes an immigration official on hand for check-in, but by reports this courtesy is generally made ready for commercial vessels only and is not always extended to private yachts.
+If you’re turned down here, then you must go back to Ensenada or proceed directly to Cabo without stopping anywhere.

-Another clearance form for arrival by sea is the “Crew List for Spanish Speaking Countries”, or Despacho, the official crew manifest (see page 26).
+Another clearance form for arrival by sea is the “Crew List for Spanish Speaking Countries”, or Despacho, the official crew manifest (see page 30).
 Visiting vessels must complete such form and have at least four copies when checking into port with the other documentation.
 The crew manifest is for the travel periods when the boat is at sea.
 The names on this list must match up with the persons on board.
 When the boat is in port the Crew List serves only to show that the boat is legally checked into the port.
 The people named on the Despacho do not need to be on the boat while in port (but crew touring off boat must possess valid documents and FMM.)
 Crew manifests must be kept current.
-Have blank crew manifests in reserve if you expect to make crew changes.
+It helps to have blank crew manifests in reserve if you expect to make crew changes.
 Usually each Despacho will eventually have 2 sets of stamps, the one applied when the boat leaves a port and one put on when the boat enters the next port.
-Although currently Mexican protocol provides that cruisers need only check into their first port-of-call and check out of their last port-of-call in Mexico, that provision only holds true if there is no change in the Crew List.
-If crew changes are made at any port you visit, you must make out a new Crew List to reflect the change and have it approved by Migración and the Port Captain (Capitania del Puerto) before your boat can leave that port.
+Although currently Mexican protocol provides that cruisers need only check into their first port-of-call and check out of their last port-of-call in Mexico; actually that provision only holds true if there is no change in the Crew List.
+If crew changes are made at any port you visit, you must make out a new Crew List to reflect the change and have it approved by Migración and the Port Captain (Capitania del Puerto) because your boat is accountable for where crew have gone or what crew has been added (with their FMM clearance) before your boat can leave that port.
 For such documentation during your cruise of Mexican Ports, keep one copy of each Crew List and any port entry and fee receipts in an accessible file, with most recent documents on top.
-Another recommendation is to have passport copies of each crew member and copies of plane tickets, etc. that show the travel plans of any crew that leaves your boat, and especially document how any crew leaves Mexico.
+Another recommendation is to have passport copies of each crew member and copies of plane tickets, etc. that show the travel plans of any crew that leaves your boat, and especially document where, when and how many of your boat’s crew officially leaves Mexico.

-Upon entry you first visit Migración and then the Port Captain (Capitania) to pay the port “clear-in” fee with your documentation, and then back to Migración to drop off a copy of Crew List signed by the Port Captain.
+Upon entry you first visit Migración and then the Port Captain (Capitañia) to review and sign your boat documents and pay the port “clear-in” fee usually related to your vessel’s size/weight, and then back to Migración to drop off a copy of Crew List signed by the Port Captain.
 The port “clear-in” fee is only charged upon first entry into Mexico and can be paid by credit card.
 Without credit card for this fee, protocol directs cruisers to fill out a form to take to the bank (Banjército) and return with the form stamped by bank as proof of payment.
+You must also contact Aduana (Customs Office) upon Port entry for vessel inspection to determine if anything aboard is NOT allowed in Mexico or requires duty payment to be allowed.
+Visit Mexican Customs TO HELP IDENTIFY items that are routinely prohibited for cruising visitors to bring into Mexico, AND types and quantity of personal items that will be duty-free.

-Other required documents are boat registration with proof of ownership of the vessel or proof that you are legally authorized by the owner to function as captain of the vessel.
-A Temporary Import Permit (TIP) should also be obtained online before arrival in Mexico or at your first port of entry no matter how long you intend to stay in Mexico.
-This document does not change vessel registry – it establishes your ownership of the vessel within Mexican waters and allows your vessel to stay in Mexico legally for up to 10 years and not be impounded.
-(For more on TIP see page 26).
-A TIP is obtained with a one-time fee of @$50.00 USD and is not issued in all ports, as it requires a special Banjército CIITEV office for processing.
+Other required documents are boat registration with proof of ownership of the vessel or proof to identify who is legally authorized by the owner to function as captain of the vessel.
+A Temporary Import Permit (TIP) should also be obtained online before arrival in Mexico or at your first port of entry, contact the Customs Office (Aduana) no matter how long you intend to stay in Mexico.
+This document does not change vessel registry; it establishes the vessel’s ownership within Mexican waters and allows your vessel to stay in Mexico legally for up to 10 years and not be impounded.
+A TIP is obtained with a one-time fee @$50.00 USD and is not issued in all ports, as it requires a special Banjército CIITEV office for processing.
 Port cities of Baja CA with such office include Ensenada and the ferry terminal at Pichilingue (La Paz).
-To obtain such permit in other areas, contact the local Customs Office (Aduana) of the area you visit; you can also apply and pay for permit online at https://www.banjercito.com.mx/registroVehiculos/.
+(For more details on TIP see page 26).

-Open the Complete Directory above for directory to ports of all coastal regions of Mexico.
-There you will find Shortcut-Links provided to the regional Port Authorities, including the West Coast (“Peaceful”) of Mexico.
+Open this Complete Directory filled with information on the ports and port captains of all coastal regions of Mexico.
+Here you will find Shortcut-Links provided to contact the regional Port Authorities, including those found in the “Peaceful” West Coast of Mexico.

 VHF Net Schedule Table